dcomtois/summarytools/README.md

 ### Example

-In the following example, we will override 3 function-specific arguments and one heading attribute:
+In the following example, we will override three formatting, and one heading attribute:

 ``` r
 (age_stats <- freq(tobacco$age.gr))